 Kemmons Wilson founded Holiday Inn in 1952.
 After building his company for almost three decades, Mr. Wilson came out of retirement in 1982 to found Orange Lake Resorts.
 2008 saw the inception of the Holiday Inn Club Vacations brand, a joint venture between Orange Lake Resorts and IHG.
 This was both companies’ debut into the timeshare industry.
 Orange Lake also bought Silverleaf Resorts in 2015, further expanding IHG’s resort network.
 Tom Nelson has served as Orange Lake’s CEO since 2017.
 The Wilson family still privately owns and operates Holiday Inn.

 Cancel Your HICV Or Orange Lakes Timeshare 🏖️ 💰 ✈️

 This video is from YouTube and is the opinion of a third party.

 Weeks to Points: Orange Lake and IHG Win Either Way

 In 2006 Orange Lake’s timeshare branch followed industry trends, and changed their weeks-based system to points, and their Silverleaf owners paid a large price for it.
 We often hear that salespeople explain at update meetings that the merger would make Silverleaf timeshares useless.
-An upgrade was the only way they could keep using the ownership.
+An upgrade was the only way they could keep using the ownership, and would lead to less cancellations of Holiday Inn timeshares.
 Afraid of losing the money paid into their contracts, customers would crack under the pressure and agree to buy even more.